- What is the Cornell Brand

 Fully engaged in the process of discovery, Cornell’s faculty does pioneering research that influences numerous areas of knowledge.
 In an unusually collaborative culture, faculty members often work in multidisciplinary teams across departments, colleges and schools.
 Accessible and dedicated teachers, they provide insight and inspiration that change students’ lives.

-Cornell has created a culture of broad and deep inquiry within its 14 colleges and schools—eleven in Ithaca (seven undergraduate and four graduate and professional), two in New York City, and one in Doha.
-In this rich academic environment, students can do in-depth study within their major field and have access to an extraordinary range of courses and experiences.
+Cornell has created a culture of broad and deep inquiry within its 14 colleges and schools—eleven in Ithaca (seven undergraduate and four graduate and professional), two in New York City, and one in Doha, and Cornell Tech, an applied sciences and technology campus in New York City.
+In Cornell's rich academic environment, students can do in-depth study within their major field and have access to an extraordinary range of courses and experiences.

 A Cornell education is challenging and intense.
 Students push themselves as well as the boundaries of their fields of study.
 They get exposure to new technologies and ideas, within a dynamic mix of theoretical and applied studies, so they are able to envision—and apply—new solutions to complex problems.